peteroupc/numbers-java/api/com.upokecenter.numbers.EInteger.md

 **Returns:**

 * Zero if the values are equal; a negative number if this instance is less, or a positive number if this instance is greater.
+This implementation returns a positive number if.

 ### Add
     public EInteger Add​(int intValue)